Bob McNally

 Alan Fleischmann

-Well, you've been listening to leadership matters.
+That's amazing.
+Well, you've been listening to Leadership Matters.
 I'm your host, Alan Fleischmann.
-We've been just spending the last hour with Bob McNally, who is the founder and president of Rapidan Energy Group and is an award winning author.
-He has a great friend.
-He's a role model and honestly, he's one of the smartest people I've ever known.
-More importantly, he's one of the finest people I've ever known and he is a pleasure to work with.
-We don't always agree on politics.
-We don't always agree on policy we don't always agree on, on sequencing of things in life, but we do agree on all the things that really matter.
-And as a leader, I look to him for advice.
-And as someone who I admire, who gives advice to CEOs and as the CEO himself, he's one of the great shining examples of private ingenuity, private sector, ingenuity, and, and the best and finest people who serve our country in all kinds of ways at that intersection between private public and civil society as a as someone who lives at that intersection every day.
-I am always grateful for Bob and his advice.
+We've spent the last hour with Bob McNally, the founder and president of Rapidan Energy Group and an award-winning author.
+He's a great friend, a role model, and honestly one of the smartest people I've ever known.
+More importantly, he's one of the finest people I've ever known, and he's a pleasure to work with.
+We don't always agree on politics, we don't always agree on policy, we don't always agree on the sequencing of things in life — but we do agree on all the things that really matter.
+As a leader, I look to him for advice, and as someone I admire who gives advice to CEOs and is a CEO himself, he's one of the great shining examples of private-sector ingenuity, and one of the finest people who serve our country at that intersection of private, public, and civil society.
+I'm always grateful for Bob and his advice.
 So thank you, Bob, for being on the show.
-You're an example of a great leader you've shared regatta fascinating parts of your journey, and I know your case, the best is yet to come.
+You're an example of a great leader, you've shared so many fascinating parts of your journey, and I know, in your case, the best is yet to come.